Performance Learning Extended Through Internships

 An Arts Technology and Administration internship will provide students with the opportunity for Performance Learning through cooperation with an external company, organization, or individual.
 Students will collaborate with faculty to develop academic learning goals specific to the work of the external partner, and practice arts technology skills under the supervision of industry professionals.

 To Potential Employers

-If you or your company would like to partner with the Arts Technology and Administration Department to provide an off campus internship for our students in either the Arts Technology major or Arts Administration major please contact the Department Chair, Jessa Wilcoxen.
+If you or your company would like to partner with the Arts Technology and Administration Department to provide an off campus internship for our students in either the Arts Technology major, Multimedia Communication, or Arts Administration major please contact the Department Chair, Jessa Wilcoxen.

 - 1 credit hour = 40 work hours.

 - After securing an internship, students must complete the Internship Contract and submit it to the reviewing faculty member in their concentration.
 This must be submitted by the final add/drop date of that term.

 - After securing an internship, students must satisfy your Millikin supervising faculty's internship grading requirements.